Keep Up With McLean!

 Receive the latest news in your inbox each month.

-Harvard Medical School and McLean Hospital are pleased to offer this intensive 2-day online course which brings together some of the foremost authorities in the addiction field.
+McLean Hospital, the largest psychiatric hospital of Harvard Medical School, is pleased to offer this annual 2-day conference bringing together some of the foremost authorities in the addiction field.

 Topics will include new, evidence-based treatments, the nuances of treating co-occurring disorders along with addiction, and special populations.
 Smaller breakout sessions allow for in-depth exploration of topic areas in an interactive and stimulating format that should enhance learning and skill building.